-When that happens, the deceased partner's estate becomes entitled to their share of the business.
-This can mean a choice for the surviving partner or partners.
+When this happens, the deceased partner's estate becomes entitled to their share of the business.
+This can mean a choice for the surviving partner(s).
 They could:

-- Pay the deceased partner's estate a sum of money they all agree to be the value of the deceased partner's share. - Carry on in business together with the deceased partner's husband/wife or other beneficiary - even if the new partner has little to contribute to the success of the business.
+Pay the deceased partner's estate a sum of money that they all agree to be the value of the deceased partner's share.

+• Carry on in business together with the deceased partner's spouse/civil partner or other beneficiary - even if the new partner has little to contribute to the success of the business.